DELIVERY | MINIMUM ORDER OF AED 50

 Edible flowers are the new rage in haute cuisine

-After falling out of favor for many years, cooking and garnishing with flowers is back in vogue once again.
-Flower cookery has been traced back to Roman times, and to the Chinese, Middle Eastern, and Indian cultures.
-Edible flowers were especially popular in the Victorian era during Queen Victoria’s reign.
+After falling out of favor for many years, cooking and garnishing with flowers is again in vogue.
+Flower cookery has been traced back to Roman times, and the Chinese, Middle Eastern, and Indian cultures.
+Edible flowers were especially popular during Queen Victoria’s reign in the Victorian era.

 Today, many restaurant chefs and innovative home cooks garnish their entrees with flower blossoms for a touch of elegance.
-The secret to success when using edible flowers is to keep the dish simple, do not add to many other flavors that will over power the delicate taste of the flower.
+The secret to success when using edible flowers is to keep the dish simple, do not add too many other flavors that will overpower the delicate taste of the flower.

 Some Common Types of Edible Flowers

-Carnations (Dianthus caryophyllus – aka Dianthus) – Carnations can be steeped in wine, candy, or use as cake decoration.
+Carnations (Dianthus caryophyllus – aka Dianthus) – are steeped in wine, and candy and used for cake decoration.
 To use the surprisingly sweet petals in desserts, cut them away from the bitter white base of the flower.

-Chrysanthemums (Chrysanthemum coronarium) – Tangy, slightly bitter, ranging in colors from red, white, yellow and orange.
+Chrysanthemums (Chrysanthemum coronarium) – Tangy, slightly bitter, ranging in colors from red, white, yellow, and orange.
 They range in taste from faint peppery to mild cauliflower.
-They sould be blanched first and then scatter the petals on a salad.
+They should be blanched first and then scatter the petals on a salad.

 Clover (Trifolium species) – Sweet, anise-like, licorice.
 White and red clover blossoms were used in folk medicine against gout, rheumatism, and leucorrhea.
 It was also believed that the texture of fingernails and toenails would improve after drinking clover blossom tea.

-Cornflower (Centaurea cynaus) – Also called Bachelors button.
+Cornflower (Centaurea census) – Also called Bachelors button.
 They have a slightly sweet to spicy, clove-like flavor.
 Bloom is a natural food dye.
-More commonly used as garnish.
+More commonly used as a garnish.

-Hibiscus (Hibiscus rosa-sinensis) – Cranberry-like flavor with citrus overtones.
+Hibiscus (Hibiscus rosa-Sinensis) – Cranberry-like flavor with citrus overtones.
 Use slightly acidic petals sparingly in salads or as garnish.
-The flower can be dried to make an exotic tea.

 Hollyhock (Alcea rosea) – Very bland tasting flavor.